suurajroshan/pGS-CAM/README.md

-# pGS-CAM
-Codes for paper pGS-CAM: Interpretable LiDAR point cloud semantic segmentation via gradient based localization.
+# Interpretable LiDAR point cloud semantic segmentation via gradient based localization

-Head to the KPConv directory to access the pGS-CAM implementation for KPConv.\
-Head to the RandLA-Net directory to access the pGS-CAM implementation for RandLANet.
+Implementation of the paper for a custom dataset